BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

   <a href="https://www.npmjs.com/package/branch-cordova-sdk"><img src="https://img.shields.io/npm/l/branch-cordova-sdk.svg" alt="npm version"></a>
 </p>

 > Hyperlinks can navigate to your website, but not to your app.

-> Branch fixes this problem  with deep links.
+Branch fixes this.

 > Branch deep links will grow your app by allowing users to install, open, and navigate to content inside your app.